Dr Rachel Monaghan

 - +44 28 9036 6343

-Rachel is current President of the Society for Terrorism Research, editor of the journal Behavioral Sciences in Terrorism and Political Aggression and on the editorial board of Studies in Conflict and Terrorism.
+Dr Monaghan is also Joint Editor-in-Chief of the Society for Terrorism Research’s Journal, Behavioral Sciences in Terrorism and Political Aggression and is a member of the editorial board of Studies in Conflict and Terrorism.

 Showing 1 to 10 of 36 publications

 To view all publications please visit Ulster University Institutional Repository (UIR)